wagtail/wagtail/docs/reference/pages/editing_api.rst

       MultiFieldPanel(Page.promote_panels, "Common page configuration"),
     ]

-After the ``Page``-derived class definition, just add lists of panel definitions to order and organize the Wagtail page editing interface for your model.
+After the ``Page``-derived class definition, just add lists of panel definitions to order and organise the Wagtail page editing interface for your model.

 Available panel types
 ~~~~~~~~~~~~~~~~~~~~~